status-im/status-go/README.md

 adb shell tail -f sdcard/Download/geth.log
 ```

+## IDE Debugging

+If you're using Visual Studio Code, you can rename the `.vscode/launch.example.json` file to `launch.json` so that you can run the app with the debugger attached.

 # Testing

 To setup accounts passphrase you need to setup an environment variable: `export ACCOUNT_PASSWORD="secret_pass_phrase"`.